 A proportion of the membership subscriptions [of the Community and Public Sector Union SPSF Group WA Branch and the CSA] is allocated as income for the Community and Public Sector Union SPSF Group WA Branch.
 This is undertaken as per the requirements of the deed.

+2019 2018

+\$ \$

+Consideration to employers for payroll deductions - -

+Compulsory levies -

-2018 \$ 2017 \$ Consideration to employers for payroll deductions 1.55 Compulsory levies Fees/allowance - meeting & conferences 38 : ::::::::::::::::::::::::::::::::::::: Meetings of members, committees etc. & conferences & travel 6 (46 Total administration expenses 6 - 7
+Fees/allowance - meeting & conferences - -

+Meetings of members, committees etc. & conferences & travel - -

+Total administration expenses -

+The state of the s Transcore was the second popular